MasoniteFramework/masonite/readme.md

 ## About Masonite

 Masonite is a Python web application framework that strives for elegant and beautiful syntax.
 We make building web applications fun and enjoyable.
-Masonite takes all the pain out of developing and deploying web application from simple payment systems to single command line deployments.
-Masonite removes much of the mundane tasks of building web application by:
+Masonite takes all the pain out of developing and deploying web applications from simple payment systems to single command line deployments.
+Masonite removes much of the mundane tasks of building web applications by:

 * Having a simple routing engine
 * An extremely powerful command line helper called `craft` commands